joomla/joomla-framework/docs/introduction.md

 ### The Namespace Loader

-Since the release 12.3 of the Joomla Framework there is the possibility to auto classes within namespaces.
+Since the release 12.3 of the Joomla Platform there is the possibility to auto classes within namespaces.

 * A developer can register the full path to a top level (root) namespace where the loader can find classes (within this namespace).